Just add WATER: WebAssembly-based Circumvention Transports: Implementing shadowsocks.wasm

 \subsection{Patching against GFW}

 The patch we applied was developed in response to China's move last year to block fully encrypted protocols, as reported by \cite{gfwreport-fully_encrypted}.
-This particular implementation, designed to mitigate the blocking of shadowsocks by the GFW, was proposed by gfw-report \cite{ss-patch} and discussed in detail on Net4People \cite{gfwreport-ss-discussion}.
-Our v1\_preview version of shadowsocks successfully incorporates this patch without necessitating any additional modifications.
+This particular implementation, designed to mitigate the blocking of shadowsocks by the GFW, was proposed by gfw-report~\cite{ss-patch} and discussed in detail on Net4People~\cite{gfwreport-ss-discussion}.
+Our implementation of \texttt{shadowsocks.wasm} successfully incorporates this patch without necessitating any modification made to the patching commit.